CyrusChi/Hello-World/README.md

 # Hello-World
-This is my first attempts to figure out how to use Git Hub
+This is my first attempt to figure out how to use Git Hub